How to Write a Pipeline Script¶

 time |

-Of course, we can override the values of these tags by specific Pipeline function.
+We can override the values of these tags using specific Pipeline functions.

-Once the Pipeline cut-out field has the same name as the existing Tag (case sensitive), it will cause the following data error.
-Therefore, it is recommended to bypass these field naming in Pipeline cutting.
+If any fields extracted by the Pipeline have the same name as existing tags (case-sensitive), it will result in the following error.
+Therefore, it's recommended to avoid naming conflicts in the Pipeline.

 # Mon Jan 11 10:42:41 CST 2021